COOPERATION | COURAGE | COMMUNICATION | THOUGHTFULNESS | RESPONSIBILITY | RESILIENCE

 Individuals who understand and do their best to practice these core values are successful and community-oriented Canadian citizens.

-Valour Canada’s CCMH programming is on hold for Autumn 2020 due to Covid concerns.
+Valour Canada’s CCMH programming is on hold until Autumn 2021 due to Covid concerns.

 A guest presentation in your classroom?
 Please contact us

 Our museum education program, currently running in four provinces, takes a unique approach to learning about Canadian military history by embedding the educational content within an experiential, innovative, and team-based learning framework.
 In Calgary, this day-long, museum-based program consists of 4 – 6 modules through which students will progress sequentially, as well as an artifact handling session with a real soldier.
 The Character of our Canadian Military History program (CCMH) is ideal for groups of 20 – 45 (school classes, cadet groups, scouts/girl guides, etc., as high as 80) and can be adapted to your needs.

 HMCS Llandovery Castle | Scavenger Hunt (at museum) | Artifact Handling | Battle of Vimy Ridge

 D-Day: Operation Neptune | Cdn Corps: A Learning Organization | Cold War | Afghanistan | Legacy of War